disconnectedprophet/lakehouse-conflict-detection/README.md

 python experiments.py
 ```

-The API key is read from the `ANTHROPIC_API_KEY` or `ANTHROPIC_KEY` environment variable, or from an `ANTHROPIC_API_KEY=sk-ant-...` line in `~/.zshrc` or `~/.bashrc`.
+The API key is read from the `ANTHROPIC_API_KEY` environment variable, or from an `ANTHROPIC_API_KEY=sk-ant-...` line in `~/.zshrc` or `~/.bashrc`.

-Intermediate predictions are checkpointed and support resumption if interrupted; a non-retryable API error (e.g. insufficient credit balance) aborts the run immediately with whatever was completed saved, rather than silently degrading the rest of the batch to `UNKNOWN` predictions.
+Intermediate predictions are checkpointed and support resumption if interrupted.
+A non-retryable API error (e.g. insufficient credit balance) aborts the run immediately with whatever was completed saved, rather than silently degrading the rest of the batch to `UNKNOWN` predictions.

 ## Non-LLM baseline (`baseline.py`)